-Now you can just clone the remote git repository to your machine and start working.
+You can simply clone the remote git repository to your machine and start working.
+All new sites deployed at Seravo have git initialized by default, so one can directly run

 $ git remote add github email@example.com:ottok/example-site.git $ git remote -v github firstname.lastname@example.org:ottok/example-site.git (fetch) github email@example.com:ottok/example-site.git (push) production ssh://firstname.lastname@example.org:12345/data/wordpress (fetch) production ssh://email@example.com:12345/data/wordpress (fetch) upstream https://github.com/Seravo/wordpress (fetch) upstream https://github.com/Seravo/wordpress (push)